 This applies to all students.
 No progress exam score will be dropped for any reason.
 To alleviate the stress of potential issues that do not fall under officially sanctioned absences, we have incorporated an "average/replace" policy: the lowest of the three progress exams will be replaced by the average of the three progress exams.
 This policy helps to minimize the impact of a single poor performance (it will not disappear, but will be minimized).
-For example, if a student scores the following on their three progress exams: 0%, 65%, 80%, the 0% would be replaced with the average of 0, 65 and 80, which is 48%.
+For example, if a student scores the following on their three progress exams: 0%, 65%,

+80%, the 0% would be replaced with the average of 0, 65 and 80, which is 48%.
 That is a much better score than a 0.

-A significant penalty of up to 20% of the possible points on the exam is assessed for student failure to bubble in the correct form code on the scantron.
+A significant penalty is assessed for student failure to bubble in the correct form code on the scantron or for any student that completes their scantron with an ink pen.